bajicv/mtDNA_nomenclutter/README.md

 # mtDNA “Nomenclutter” and its Consequences on the Interpretation of Genetic Data

-This repository includes scripts, data and figures that have been generated and used in the study `mtDNA “Nomenclutter” and its Consequences on the Interpretation of Genetic Data`.
+This repository includes scripts and data necessary to reproduce analyses and figures from the study "mtDNA “Nomenclutter” and its Consequences on the Interpretation of Genetic Data".

 **Developers:**
 Vladimir Bajić and Vanessa Hava Schulmann